 Teach The Benefits of Yoga To Your Kids, On This World Yoga Day

-“Fostering cooperation and compassion through Yoga—instead of opposition—is a great gift to give our children.”
+“Fostering cooperation and compassion through benefits of yoga —instead of opposition—is a great gift to give our children.”

-Most parents these days want their children to be exposed to a lot of new things.
+Most parents these days want their children to be exposed to a lot of benefits of yoga and other things.
 Right from being multi-linguistic, and learning robotics and coding, to learning martial arts and gymnastics, there are several classes available.

 However, in the pursuit of keeping up with trends, young minds do not get time to enjoy their childhood.
 Despite being involved in several activities and owning the latest gadgets, they are easily bored, lack patience, feel lonely, and are often depressed.
 Technology has opened up a lot of ways for adults and children, but unfortunately, it has taken over all the time to reflect and introspect.
 Result?
 They live in a world of busy parents, school and peer- pressures, and incessant lessons.
 Do we think of these influences as stressful for our kids?
 No right?
 Well, the bustling pace of our kid’s lives can have a profound effect on their innate joy—and usually not for the better.